Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 Google Search Console vs. Google Analytics

-When it comes to drawing similarities between Google Search Console vs Google Analytics, you should know that both are free SEO tools.
-By understanding the metrics at both sites, you can make informed decisions guiding your future success with your blog post articles.
+When it comes to drawing similarities between Google Search Console and Google Analytics, you should know that both are free SEO tools.
+By understanding the metrics at both sites, you can make informed decisions that guide your future success with your blog posts.

 Both tools offer you everything you need in order to analyze your blog’s performance on Google’s search engine.
 Between the two tools, you won’t need more.

-Google Search Console tells you how your keywords are doing in the Search Engine Results Pages (SERPs) along with information about the User Experience of your website.
-In addition, you can use Google Search Console to ask Google to inspect any article you have changed or want to be submitted to Google’s index.
+Google Search Console tells you how your keywords are performing in the Search Engine Results Pages (SERPs), along with information about your website’s user experience.
+In addition, you can use Google Search Console to ask Google to inspect any article you have changed or want to submit to Google’s index, rather than relying on users to search for your website on Google or enter its URL directly.

 On the other hand, Google Analytics tells you all the other metrics you need in order to make predictions about the success of future articles.